 We started bringing Bo for two reasons: First of all, he had a lot of separation anxiety after the adoption.
 We are working on it and do leave him alone from time to time, but never for too long.
 And secondly, Bo is a very good “pub-dog”.
 He likes to come with us, and when we sit down, he simply lies down and sleeps.
 Bo doesn’t mind the chatter or people around him, nor the smell of food at the table.
 He is just happy to not have to be alone.

 I know that some dogs might be very different from this, and are therefore a lot better off home alone without any issues.
 All I can say is that if you want to bring your dog, it is rarely an issue.
 Book in advance and check to make sure!

 What is a dog-friendly restaurant?

 Depending on the restaurant and country, “pet-friendly” can have different meanings.
-Most dog-friendly restaurants will have an outside area that is not fully enclosed, where you can sit and enjoy a meal with your dog.
-Malta certainly has a lot of great places offering outside seating and here there is hardly ever any issue with having our dog sit by us.
+Most dog-friendly restaurants will have an outside area that is not fully enclosed where you can sit and enjoy a meal with your dog.
+Malta certainly has a lot of great places offering outside seating and here there is hardly ever any issue to have your dog sit by you.

 A lot of pet-friendly restaurants, especially the ones advertising as such, also allow for dogs to come inside and sit – so you won’t be restricted to sitting outside only.

 In my opinion, the best dog-friendly restaurants in Malta are the ones that not only allow dogs but actually cater to them.
 A dog-friendly restaurant should have enough space between the tables for a dog to actually fit and relax without being in the way.
 And of course, being served a bowl of water (without having to ask) or even a treat doesn’t hurt!

 Want more food-related content?